BradBalderson/DNACipher/README.md

     1.0     1.0
     0.9998000199980002      0.9998000199980002

-Rows correspond to a variant, and the columns correspond to the context in format ***CELLTYPE---ASSAY***.
+Rows correspond to a variant, and the columns correspond to the context in format ***CELLTYPE---ASSAY***, and the values are the p-values for the inferred effect being significantly different from the background variants.

 ***Calling significant effects***